ZWJCSU/BYOL-UCMerced/README.md

 ![file list](img/file.png)

 ## Result
-The Logistic Regression evaluation file is in eval/
-I update results every 40 epochs
+The Logistic Regression evaluation file is in eval/BYOL_UCMerced.ipynb I update results every 40 epochs and save the model in checkpoints/model.pth This is after I train for 80 epochs model's accuray
 ![file list](img/result.png)